sensu/sensu-docs/content/sensu-go/5.10/guides/install-check-executables-with-assets.md

   - entity.system.arch == 'amd64'
 {{< /highlight >}}

+After downloading an asset definition, open the file and adjust the `namespace` and `filters` for your Sensu instance.
+Filters for _check_ assets should match entity environments, while filters for _handler and filter_ assets should match your Sensu backend environment.
+If the provided filters are too restrictive for your environment, replace `os` and `arch` with any supported [entity system attributes][4] (for example: `entity.system.platform_family == 'rhel'`).

+Asset filters let you reuse checks across platforms safely, giving you the ability to assign subscriptions by role instead of by platform.
+When using this pattern, you may want to customize the asset `name` to reflect the supported platform (for example: `sensu-pagerduty-handler-linux`).
+You can also add custom attributes using [`labels` and `annotations`][5].

 **Enterprise-tier assets** (like the [ServiceNow](https://bonsai.sensu.io/assets/sensu/sensu-servicenow-handler) and [Jira](https://bonsai.sensu.io/assets/sensu/sensu-jira-handler) event handlers) require a Sensu license.
 For more information about licensed-tier features and to activate your license, see the [getting started guide](../../getting-started/enterprise).

 ### 2. Register the asset with Sensu